natareo/assembly-workshop-2021/_episodes/07-arvo-2--vanes.md

 Besides `%clay`, the `%gall` userspace vane uses marks to validate and manipulate the data values being carried by pokes and scries.

 `path`s are resolved within a given `desk`, which is like a Git branch.
 Until very recently this only mattered for OTA updates, in which your local `%home` `desk` received an update from your Azimuth sponsor's `%kids` `desk`.
 Now, however, `desk`s have become the primary mode of software distribution.
-We will revisit them as a practical matter much later today.
+We will revisit them as a practical matter later today.

 Now that you have seen a little more of how vanes work, take a gander at the `+ls` and `+cat` generators.
 (These are the most complicated generators we'll see.)